hughsie/mobis-vess/README.md

 Introduction
 ------------

-The VESS is the Virtual Engine Sound System found in many KIA and Byundai branded vehicles.
+The VESS is the Virtual Engine Sound System found in many KIA and Hyundai branded vehicles.
 A system like VESS has been required by law for electric vehicles (EVs) since 2020 by EU law.